-- how well it meets the criteria - how it compares to other applications consideration of the nominee's achievement in the context of opportunity and experience, including any career interruptions and other relevant circumstances.
+- how well it meets the criteria

+- how it compares to other applications

+- consideration of the nominee's achievement in the context of opportunity and experience, including any career interruptions and other relevant circumstances.

-In Stage 1 the committee will assess eligible applications against the assessment criteria for each prize and compare them to other eligible applications.
-Only applications which score highly (50 percent or greater), and ranking highest will be put through to Stage 2.
+In Stage 1 the Science Teaching Prizes Committee will assess eligible applications against the assessment criteria for each prize and compare them to other eligible applications.
+Only applications which score highly in each criteria (50 percent or greater), and ranking highest will be put through to Stage 2.